-Denominations: \$10,000 minimum and integral multiples of \$1,000 in excess thereof.
+Denominations: \$10,000 minimum and integral multiples of \$10,000 in excess thereof.

-Trustee: JPMorgan Chase Bank, formerly known as The Chase Manhattan Bank.
+Trustee: JPMorgan Chase Bank, N.A., formerly known as JP Morgan Chase Bank and as The Chase Manhattan Bank.

-Agent: Merrill Lynch, Pierce, Fenner & Smith Incorporated is acting as the underwriter in connection with this issuance.
+Agent: BNP Paribas Securities Corp. is acting as underwriter in connection with this issuance.